Lector Ministry

 Worship LectorFIVE THINGS TO REMEMBER

-1. Look at Assembly when announcing the reading.
+1. Look up at Assembly when announcing the reading.
+Pause for a beat or three after announcing the reading before starting the reading.

 2. Understand and express what you’re reading.

-5. At end of reading, look up at the Assembly and say “The Word of the Lord,” then pause for a moment of meditation.
+5. At end of reading, look up at the Assembly and proclaim, “The Word of the Lord,” then pause for a brief meditation (length of Hail Mary).

 SOME RULES AND HINTS CONCERNING PROCEDURE DURING THE WEEKS BEFORE: